 - 6. Flashing warning lights and/or flags may be used to call attention to the advance warning signs. - 7.
 A BE PREPARED TO STOP sign may be added to the sign series.

-8. When used, the BE PREPARED TO STOP sign should be located before the Flagger symbol sign.
-Standard:
+- 8. When used, the BE PREPARED TO STOP sign should be located before the Flagger symbol sign. - 9.
+Lighting should be provided as needed to adequately illuminate flagger stations at night.